leoaaraujo/articles/openshift-oadp-acm-backup/ARTICLE.md

 &nbsp;

-In this example, or restore was executed with failure, because with all backup resources created, there is no cluster, such as acm-credentials-cluster-schedule
+In this example, our restore was executed with failure, because with all backup resources created, there is no cluster, such as acm-credentials-cluster-schedule

 &nbsp;